Stat-FeiXiao/marptc/README.md

 ## Two numerical illustrations

-### An example using a real dataset from TCGA program is shown below:
+### An example using a periodontal disease data is shown below:

 ```R
 ## library